mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

   the offset of the identifier field starting from the beginning of a datagram or HTTP frame on the forwarding stream.

-* A parameter whose name is length, and whose value is an Integer indication the length of the identifier field starting from the offset.
+* A parameter whose name is "length", and whose value is an Integer indicating the length of the identifier field starting from the offset.

 Both parameters MUST be present and the header MUST be ignored if these parameter are not present.

-This function can be used to e.g. indicate the source port field in the IP payload when containing an TCP packet.
+This function can be used to e.g. indicate the source port field in the IP payload when containing a TCP packet.

 # Client behavior {#client}